Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Just three months later, Snowden fled the US for Hong Kong, shortly before the publication of his first leaked documents.
 There’s extensive debate about what exactly was going on in the final few months of Snowden’s work within the NSA.

 According to Wikipedia, Snowden defined his job as that of an “infrastructure analyst” who was there to look at ways to break into networks and telephone systems.
-The NSA argue that he was a mere “system administrator.”
+The NSA argued that he was a mere “system administrator.”
 Furthermore, there have been suggestions that he exploited this role to trick fellow employees into revealing their system passwords, and inferences that he took on the position with Booz Allen Hamilton specifically to put him in a position where he could access more information to leak.

 Before moving on to the detail of Snowden’s leaks, it’s worth looking about exactly how they came about.